Developers and operations professionals eager to participate in DevOps need to first download and install Jenkins....

 Download the Jenkins WAR file for Windows

-To begin this Jenkins tutorial, you must download the product binaries.
+To start this Jenkins tutorial for beginners, first download the product binaries.

-There are a number of download options depending upon whether you want to install Jenkins on Windows, Linux or macOS.
+There are several download options depending on whether you want to install Jenkins on Windows, Linux or macOS.
 There's a Jenkins installation wizard for each option, which not only installs Jenkins but also registers the installation as a service on the local OS.
-The wizard does provide some extra steps that are helpful in production environments, but the best way for beginners to learn Jenkins is to choose the Generic Java package (.war) option.
+The wizard provides some extra steps that are helpful in production environments, but the best way for beginners to learn Jenkins is to choose the Generic Java package (.war) option.
 This option downloads a single file named jenkins.war, which is run on the command line.

 Before you run Jenkins CI

-The only prerequisite you need before using a Jenkins CI tool is to have the Java Development Kit (JDK) installed on your local machine.
-You'll need to configure the JAVA_HOME variable properly and include the bin directory of the JDK on the OS' path variable.
+The only prerequisite for using a Jenkins CI tool is to have the Java Development Kit (JDK) installed on your local machine.
+You'll need to configure the JAVA_HOME variable and include the bin directory of the JDK on the OS' path variable.
 Also, note that you will need at least Java 8 to run Jenkins on your local machine.

 Choose a location to install Jenkins

-After the download, the next step in our install Jenkins tutorial is to move the jenkins.war file out of the downloads folder and into a folder of your choice.
-Let's also make it easier to work with the CI tool once the installation is finished.
-So, copy the WAR file to a folder named _jenkins, which will reside directly under the root of the C:\ drive.
+After the download, move the jenkins.war file out of the downloads folder and into a folder of your choice.
+And let's make it easier to work with the CI tool once the installation is finished.
+Copy the WAR file to a folder named _jenkins, which will reside directly under the root of the C:\ drive.

-Once the download's complete, the only thing you need to do to install Jenkins is run the jenkins.war file at the command line with the JDK's java utility: C:\_jenkins\java -jar jenkins.war.
+Once the download is complete, the only thing you need to do to install Jenkins is run the jenkins.war file at the command line with the JDK's java utility: C:\_jenkins\java -jar jenkins.war.

 The jenkins.war file has its own web-based runtime provided by an embedded Jetty servlet engine.
-This embedded runtime allows you to install Jenkins on your local machine without the need to preinstall a Jakarta Enterprise Edition-based web container, like Tomcat or Wildfly.
+This embedded runtime allows you to install Jenkins on your local machine without the need to preinstall a Jakarta Enterprise Edition-based web container, such as Tomcat or Wildfly.

-The first time Jenkins runs, configuration data is written and stored in a .jenkins subfolder under the user's profile.
-All of the Jenkins configuration data is stored in this folder, including information about Jenkins jobs and project workspaces.
-Since all of the runtime data created when you install Jenkins is stored under a local user's profile, multiple users on the same machine can have completely separate and completely independent Jenkins configurations.
+The first time that Jenkins runs, configuration data is written and stored in a .jenkins subfolder under the user's profile.
+All the Jenkins configuration data is stored in this folder, including information about Jenkins jobs and project workspaces.
+Since all the runtime data created at the time of the Jenkins installation is stored under a local user's profile, multiple users on the same machine can have completely separate and independent Jenkins configurations.

-When the Jenkins install is complete and the CI tool is ready for run, a message will appear in the command prompt window that says: "Info: Jenkins is fully up and running."
-At this point, open up a web browser, and navigate to http://localhost:8080 to access the Jenkins admin console.
+When the Jenkins install is complete and the CI tool is ready to run, a message will appear in the command prompt window that says: "Info: Jenkins is fully up and running."
+To access the Jenkins admin console, open a web browser and navigate to http://localhost:8080.

 The Jenkins admin console

-At this point in our install Jenkins tutorial, a couple of noteworthy events will happen the first time you access the admin console.
+At this point in our Jenkins tutorial for beginners, let's note a couple of important events that happen the first time you access the admin console.

-First of all, the CI tool wants to ensure the person with access to the Jenkins admin console is indeed the same person who installed it.
+First, the CI tool wants to ensure the person with access to the Jenkins admin console is indeed the same person who installed it.
 To facilitate this authentication process, a hexadecimal key can be found in a file named initialAdminPassword.txt under the Jenkins configuration folders.
-Simply copy and paste this value into the text field, and click Continue.
+Simply copy and paste this value into the text field and click Continue.

-After you click "Start using Jenkins!" the admin console will appear.
-It's worthwhile to poke around the tool and look at the various screens and wizards available, including the ability to see a build history, create a new Jenkins job, manage properties of the tool and create views.
-It's a good investment of your time to navigate around the different screens and see how the tool is laid out.
+At this point, the admin console will appear.
+It's worthwhile to poke around in the tool and look at the various screens and wizards available, including the ability to see a build history, create a new Jenkins job, manage properties of the tool and create views.
+It's a good investment of your time to navigate around and see how the tool is laid out.